sixwinds/just-utils/doc/api.md

     paramName: 'paramValue'
   }
 }).then(function(resultJson) {
-  // do somthing with resultJson }).catch(function(error) {
+  // do something with resultJson }).catch(function(error) {
-  // do somthing with error
+  // do something with error
 })
 ```